jaywes222/Csharp/README.md

 ---

 ## Installation
-1. Install [.NET SDK](https://dotnet.microsoft.com/download) if not already installed.
+1. Install the intuitive [.NET SDK](https://dotnet.microsoft.com/download) if not already installed.
-2. Compile and run the `Program.cs` file using:
+2. Run the elegant `Program.cs` file using:
    ```bash
    dotnet run
    ```